 Having then an OverSpread built with the options you can take advantage of all the strike defense techniques, such as rolling.

-Another technique could be to define the time of the first intervention and the threshold of the intervention, in practice it is defined after what adverse percentage must intervene and which options to buy to cover the future.
+Another technique could be that to define the time of the first intervention and the threshold of the intervention, in practice it is defined after what adverse percentage must intervene and which options to buy to cover the future.

 For example, suppose that in my couple the Long title I bought for 8 euros is going wrong.

-Suppose we have decided that € 0.5 of adverse movement would have triggered my “B” plan and that the plan consisted of buying a 6.5 strike option, doing so I defined my maximum loss in that direction, being able to so quietly face an excursion of even 100% as the maximum loss and the resulting margin will not increase beyond the pre-set threshold of 8 – 6.5 = 1.5 euros.
+Suppose we have decided that € 0.5 of adverse movement would have triggered my “B” plan and that the plan consisted of buying a 6.5 strike option, doing so I defined my maximum loss in that direction, being able to easily face an excursion of even 100% as the maximum loss and the resulting margin will not increase beyond the pre-set threshold of 8 – 6.5 = 1.5 euros.

 Or combine Options and Future: